Charles Edward Jennings: Italian Campaign

 Kilmaine was involved in quelling the Jacobin Uprising in May 1795.
 He assisted Jean-Charles Pichegru in the defence of the National Convention against excited mobs of Parisian faubourgs.
-Kilmaine continued to fight for the convention until the 13th Vendemiaire, 1796, actively co-operating with Napoleon Bonaparte and the Revolutionary Party.
+Kilmaine continued to fight for the convention until the 13th Vendemiaire, 1796, actively cooperating with Napoleon Bonaparte and the Revolutionary Party.

-Early in 1796 he set out with Bonaparte on the Italian Campaign.
+Early in 1796, he set out with Bonaparte on the Italian Campaign.
 He fought at the Battle of Lodi on 10 May and contributed to the victory by leading a cavalry charge.
 In September, he was appointed Commander of Northern Italy.
 His actions in this campaign significantly increased his reputation throughout Europe.

 In October, Kilmaine was one of Napoleon's subordinate commanders during the Siege of Mantua.
-The Austrians, who were commanded by Dagobert Sigmund von Wurmser, attempted to breakout and were repulsed with the loss of 1,100 men and five pieces of cannon.
+The Austrians, who were commanded by Dagobert Sigmund von Wurmser, attempted to break out and were repulsed with the loss of 1,100 men and five pieces of cannon.
 Kilmaine played a key role in repulsing them.
 Bonaparte, in his dispatch to the Directory on 1 October 1796 wrote:

 General Kilmaine, who commands the two divisions which press the siege of Mantua, remained on the 29th ultimo in his former position, and was still in hopes that the enemy would attempt a sortie to carry forage into the place, but instead they took up a position before the gate of Pradello, near the Carthusian convent and the chapel of Cerese.
 The brave General Kilmaine made his arrangements for an attack, and advanced in two columns against these two points, but he had scarcely begun to march when the enemy evacuated their camps, their rear having fired only a few musket-shots at him.
 The advanced posts of General Vaubois have come up with the Austrian division which defends the Tyrol and made one hundred and ten prisoners."